-- Special Protection Area (SPA)

-Designated under the EU Birds

-Directive to protect overwintering

-and spring/autumn passage

-birds and the habitats which

-attract them.

-- Special Area of Conservation (SAC)

-Designated under the EU Habitats

-Directive to protect fish species

-and a variety of habitats.

-- Ramsar Site

-A wetland of international importance.
+- Special Protection Area (SPA) Designated under the UK Conservation of Habitats and Species Regulations 2017 (as amended) to protect overwintering and spring/autumn passage birds and the habitats which attract them. - Special Area of Conservation (SAC) Designated under the UK Conservation of Habitats and Species Regulations 2017 (as amended) to protect fish species and a variety of habitats. - Ramsar Site A wetland of international importance.

-...collectively known as a European Marine Site (EMS)
+...collectively known as a European Marine Site (EMS) The Severn Estuary is part of a national site network.

-The Severn Estuary is part of a European network of sites known as Natura 2000 - "your nature" which is special in a European context.
 These sites try to put people at the heart of nature conservation and are about "people and nature", not "nature without people".

-Maps of the sensitive species and habitats found in the Severn Estuary EMS will be available at:
+Maps of the sensitive species and habitats found in the Severn Estuary EMS are available at: www.asera.org.uk

-www.asera.org.uk